tomaszbabiuk/automate-everything/README.md

 ### Smart building
 - A smart home
-- A guardian of self-consumption for your solar panel
+- A consumption manager for solar panels
-- A dedicated central heating controller
+- An advanced central heating controller
-- A dedicated alarm system
+- An alarm system
 - A local If-This-Than-That engine
-- A mailing system
+- A mailing bot

 ### Smart gardening
 - A smart glasshouse